-Masks should be worn at all times in all campus buildings, as well as outdoors when physical distancing is difficult to maintain.
+Mask should be worn at all times in campus buildings.
+They should also be worn outside when physical distancing is difficult to maintain.
 Exceptions include when you are alone in a room with the door closed, in a residence hall room or suite, or eating or drinking.
 Appropriate use of face masks or coverings is critical in minimizing risks to other members of our campus community.
 People can spread COVID-19 to others even in the absence of any symptoms.
 Face coverings are not a substitute for physical distancing.

-Students, faculty, and staff will be provided with two reusable cloth face coverings.
+Students, faculty, and staff have been provided with two reusable cloth face coverings.
 Cloth face coverings must only be worn for one day at a time, and must be properly laundered before use again.
-Students may also wear other appropriate cloth face coverings or disposable masks as needed.
+Everyone may also wear other appropriate cloth face coverings or disposable masks as needed.
 Having a week’s supply of cloth face coverings can help reduce the need for daily laundering.

 Keeping space between you and others is one of the best tools we have to limit exposure to COVID-19 and slow its spread.
 Since people can spread the virus before they know they are sick, it is important to stay away from others when possible, even if a person isn’t showing symptoms.
 Physical distancing should be practiced by all, especially to help protect people who are at higher risk of getting sick.
 When on campus, everyone must follow these physical distancing practices:

 Everyone must wash their hands often with soap and water for at least 20 seconds, especially after blowing their nose, coughing, sneezing, or touching their face.
 If soap and water are not readily available, use a hand sanitizer that contains 60-80% alcohol.
 Students should cover all surfaces of their hands and rub them together until the hands dry.
 Avoid touching your eyes, nose, and mouth.